gianisegatto/leap/README.md

 File: /js/folder/Bar.js
 ```

-# The last but not the least
+# The last but not least
 Sometimes your classes receives a simple property as parameter.
 For example you have a server class which needs do receive the port number to make your server starts to listen to that port.
 Using leap context it's quite simple, you just need to follow this project structure recipe: